tud-hri/joan/docs/advancedsteps-settings.md

 other values in the settings object are not altered when loading a JSON file.
 This also means that the `__init__` function of your settings class holds the default settings.

-The settings objects of all modules are shared through the settings singleton which can be found in all modules actions objects.
+The settings objects of all modules are shared through the settings singleton which can be found in all modules manager objects.
 The settings are shared for reading purposes only, please do not alter settings of other modules from your own module.
 You can for example deny requested state changes of your module depending on the settings of other modules.
 This will force the user to change the settings manually before running.